SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 It's important to also put them on [GitHub](https://github.com/) so that people reading your CV can view them.

-The name of the project should imply what it does, e.g. "e-commerce for a wine store".
+**Name of the project**: should imply what it does, e.g. "_e-commerce for a wine store_".
+No strange names or acronims.

 Links to the project should be in the following format: `[code | article | paper | demo | video | presentation]`.